Michael-Musili/Burger-Palace/README.md

 1. CSS

+## Project setup and instructions
+I have used svg files, so you'll need to run the index.html on a server.
+You can also open the index.html file on your browser but it will miss some icons.

 ## Support and contact details
 If you encounter any issues, bugs or have any questions, ideas or concerns, kindly reach out to me via email : davidkiama98@gmail.com